sethyvenatem/blockchain_story/README.md

     - There is an imposed delay between the mining of two consecutive blocks.
     - Each block contains a difficulty parameter (diff, integer between 0 and 256) that is determined by the block's mining time and is applied to the next block.
 The difficulty is defined by requiring that the block hashes be smaller than (the hexadecimal representation of) 2<sup>256-diff</sup>-1.
 This means that, on average, about 2<sup>diff</sup> guesses will be necessary to validate a block.
     - The difficulty is adjusted (in steps of plus or minus 1) unless the intended mining time is matched.
+    - Blocks with identical authors must be signed with the same public key.

 These rules are imposed with the use of different systems: